Interview-part-9

 I know that you may think that this is an imaginary story!
 My reply is an emphatic ‘NO’.

-The chief minister was Kamaraj.
+was Kamaraj.
 The MLA was Mookiah Thevar.
 This is a true story.
-You can go this link and verify.
+You can go this

 Thanks Mr.Vishal! http://ww.facebook.com/sathees.vishal